 Examines various representations of the wars that have marked 20th-century France.
 As tragic as wars are, they inspire texts in an unlimited variety of formats and media and tones (tragic, ambiguous, mundane and comical) that respond to specific needs, and impact their "public" in different ways.
 Course material includes 20th-century novels, fiction and documentary film; paper and electronic news media; monuments and museums, popular forms of expression (soldiers' letters, jokes, songs, games); and other visual arts.
 Prerequisite, one 300-level course or consent of instructor.
 Course may include off-campus visits.
 Maximum enrollment, 16.
 Guyot-Bender.

 Reality as Fragment: Surrealism, the Absurd and Commitment between World War I and World War II.

 Examines the artistic reaction to World War I and its anticipation of World War II with a focus on what is known as the Surrealism movement and on authors/thinkers who systematically questioned social and political assumptions about coherence and meaning through dream, studies of the self, idealism and ideology.
 Readings in Proust, Colette, Aragon, Breton, Malraux, Michaux and Yourcenar.
 Class material includes poetry, narratives and the visual arts as well as a study of Renoir's 1939 movie "La Regle du jeu."
 Prerequisite, French 211 or 212, or consent of the instructor.
 Maximum enrollment, 16.

-Independent study program consisting of the preparation and oral defense of a paper in French.
+Independent study program consisting of the preparation and oral presentation of a paper in French.
 Only students having an average of A- or better in courses counting toward the concentration at the end of the first semester of the senior year may qualify.
-In order to earn honors, the candidate must receive A- or better on both the required paper and the oral defense.
+Registration is only by consent of instructor.
 The Department.